looker-open-source/sdk-codegen/README.md

 By using the yarn/node app included in this project, you now have two steps for generating the SDK code:

 * configure a `looker.ini` file so the Looker API specification can be retrieved from your Looker server

+* configure the generator folder by running `yarn`.
+If you don't have `yarn` already, you'll need to [install](https://yarnpkg.com/lang/en/docs/install/) it.

 * run the SDK generator with `yarn sdk`